Samalmeida1028/HackUMASSIX/README.md

 # HackUMASSIX

-Organisers: Samuel, Tirth, Arjun and Chinguun
+__Organisers: Samuel, Tirth, Arjun and Chinguun__

 In this project, we build a MORSE code detector that takes in light pulses, sound pulses, and written English characters as input and compares that to the MORSE database to output a message in English or flash an LED in MORSE.

 ## Programming:
 We linked the Arduino IDE to PyCharm using the pyserial API.
 A simple .ino file was made to push into the Arduino Uno board which contained the startup instructions.
 This code is uploaded into the board.

-In the Python IDE, we use the pyserial API to create an object reference to the Arduino board.
+In the Python IDE, we use the [pyserial API](https://pyserial.readthedocs.io/en/latest/pyserial_api.html) to create an object reference to the Arduino board.
 Then, we can read the Serial line.
 This line will output a string with two values in it separated by a "|".
-The first value is the voltage from the photodiode (PD) and the second value is the value from the pressure sensor (PS).
+The first value is the voltage from the [photoresistor)](https://arduinomodules.info/ky-018-photoresistor-module/) (PD) and the second value is the value from a [force sensitive resistor](https://learn.adafruit.com/force-sensitive-resistor-fsr) (PS).

 The code snipped below shows the Arduino startup code.
 ```